Become an RN in Florida: Requirements, Licensing, and Employment Outlook

 Licensure Requirements in Florida

-RNs can earn a Florida nursing license by exam or endorsement.
-The application process for RNs can take 5-7 days or up to 30 days.
-Candidates applying for licensure by endorsement must hold a valid RN license from another state.
+RNs can earn a Florida nursing license by taking the NCLEX-RN or endorsement.
+Candidates applying for licensure by endorsement must hold a valid RN license from another state or territory, do not have to retake the NCLEX-RN, and have specific application requirements.

 Other applicants obtain licensure by taking the NCLEX-RN.
 This process includes paying fees, taking a background check, and undergoing fingerprinting.
 Candidates who pass the exam receive a license within 7-10 days.